rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 -	An accordion containing the current profile owners’ reviews.
 -	Ability for the user create, read, edit or delete their reviews.
 -	A form for the user to fill out containing the make, model, year and review.
--	Star rating radio buttons for the user to rate the car from 1 to 5.
+-	Ability for the user to rate the car from 0 to 5.
 -	A form with the ability to edit make, model, year and review.
--	Star rating radio buttons for the user to edit the rating of the car from 1 to 5.
--	A search box where the admin user can search for reviews.
--	An accordion containing all the reviews with options to delete or edit them for the admin user.
+-	A page containing all the makes with options to delete or edit them for the admin user.

 ## Structure

 The site will be structured in a linear format keeping the users’ expectations as the main priority.
-It will contain 7 pages each with the same navbar and footer.
+It will contain 8 pages each with the same navbar and footer.
 The layout will be similar across all pages to keep a consistent and clean UX.

 ## Skeleton